-New Zealand-born Erroll Shand majored in acting at the University of Southern Queensland, and returned home in the early 2000s after some roles in Australian television.
-Since then he has carved out a memorable gallery of bad guys — from the dodgy boyfriend in witness protection tale Safe House, to terrifying gangleader ‘Chocka’ Fahey in Harry, to drug kingpin Terry Clark in Underbelly: Land of the Long Green Cloud.
+New Zealand-born Erroll Shand majored in acting at the University of Southern Queensland, then returned home in the early 2000s after early roles on Australian television.
+Shand has gone on to carve out a memorable gallery of bad guys — from drug kingpin Terry Clark in Underbelly: Land of the Long Green Cloud and the dodgy boyfriend in witness protection tale Safe House, to terrifying gangleader ‘Chocka’ Fahey in cop drama Harry.
+The roles haven't all been criminal.
+In movie The Z-Nail Gang he was a surfer and family man, while 2017 series Dear Murderer saw him playing a crown prosecutor.

 Director Alison Maclean (Kitchen Sink, Jesus' Son) returned to New Zealand for this adaptation of Eleanor Catton's acclaimed debut novel.
 The psychological drama stars James Rolleston (The Dead Lands) as one of a group of acting students who use a real-life sex scandal involving a tennis coach, as creative fuel for their end of year show.
 The cast mixes experienced names (Kerry Fox and Miranda Harcourt as drama teachers) with emerging talents (Ella Edward).
 Connan Mockasin supplies the soundtrack.
 The Rehearsal debuted at the 2016 NZ International Film Festival.